drinosaret/VN_Club_Bot/README.md

 SYNC_COMMANDS=false        # Set true to auto-sync the command tree on each boot
 ```

-`AUTHORIZED_USERS` is the comma-separated list of user IDs that can run the `sync_global` / `sync_guild` admin commands (prefix commands — see `COMMAND_PREFIX`), edit each guild's manager list via `/manage_managers`, and bypass guild-scope checks on any admin command.
-Keep it small — usually just the host.
+`AUTHORIZED_USERS` is the comma-separated list of user IDs treated as bot operators.
+Operators can run the `sync_global` / `sync_guild` admin commands (prefix commands; see `COMMAND_PREFIX`), grant or revoke per-guild VN-manager permissions via `/manage_managers`, and use admin commands across any server the bot is in without needing a per-guild grant of their own.
+Keep this list small.
+Usually just whoever runs the host.

 Per-guild VN managers (who can use `/manage_pool`, `/manage_voting`, etc. inside a given server) are managed at runtime via `/manage_managers`, not the env.
 After deploy, an `AUTHORIZED_USERS` member runs `/manage_managers action:add guild_id:<server> user:@someone` (or `role:@somerole`).
 The `guild_id` parameter is required and autocompletes a dropdown of every server the bot is in, so you always pick the target server explicitly.
 Each guild's list is independent: a manager in one server has no automatic permissions in any other.